Skip to Content

 Exercise regularly

-Having a regular exercise helps you keep fit and healthy.
+Having regular exercise helps you keep fit and healthy, improves blood flow and can help with menstrual cramps for some women.

 1. Is black discharge before period a sign of pregnancy?

-Yes.
-Black discharge before period may be one of the earliest signs you may have if pregnant.
-It occurs because of implantation blood that turns black and mixes with your discharge.
+Black or brown discharge before period can be one of the earliest signs you may have if pregnant, especially if it is light and happens around the time your period is due.
+It may occur because of implantation blood that turns brown or dark and mixes with your discharge.

-If you already missed your period with increased discharge, fatigue and cramps, then it’s likely you are pregnant.
+However, many women also see dark discharge just before a normal period, so colour alone cannot confirm pregnancy.
+If you already missed your period with increased discharge, fatigue and cramps, then it’s possible you are pregnant.

 2. What causes black discharge instead of period?

-If you were expecting period and now have black discharge coming out, it’s a sign you may be pregnant.
+If you were expecting a period and now have only dark or black discharge coming out, there are many possible causes.
+It may be:

-The truth is most women will have black discharge before period starts or right after period ends.
-If you experienced dark discharge between periods, it might be due to
+The truth is most women will have dark brown or black discharge before period starts or right after period ends.
+If you experience dark discharge between periods (not just before or after), it might be due to:

 • Hormone imbalance